Code-Institute-Submissions/my_dash_app/README.md

 - Consult the tech section in each README.md or the Super README.md to Find Out the exact tech stack that was used to complete my project

 ### The inspiration for this project came from studying Data Visulisations in syllabuss1/LMS1 & syllabuss2/LMS2(cloud-9),
-- With Code Intitstutes
+- With Code Intitstute
-- My idea is create a multi connected dashboard showcase for data visulisationss
+- My idea is create a multi connected dashboard showcase for data visulisation ui & ux testing
 - My project has 4 frontends
 - It is in all deployed on 3 different servers
 - This is the project in which I wanted to bring all my skills together